okeeffed/cheat-sheets/Unity/Unity-Basics.md

 The hierarchy is on the left side of the screen.
 It's the list of objects in the scene.

 The bottom part is full of the assets.

+The main screen has the `scene` and `game` views that allow you to see different perspectives.